LewisIsWorking/PathWarsWiki/Writerside/topics/Campaign-Achievements.md

 ## Gnoll Slayer!

-Deliver the killing blow to 20 gnolls, hyenas, dire hyenas, were-creatures.
+Deliver the killing blow to gnolls, hyenas, hyenas and/or were-creatures.

 ## Mind Controller.